 Not currently available: Building the NBN hasn't commenced in your area as yet.
 The NBN is designed to provide Australians with access to affordable high-speed internet and telephone services, regardless of where they live.

 Service unavailable: The NBN is available in your area however additional works are necessary to allow a service to be connected.
 Please call the NBN Co Contact Centre on 1800 OUR NBN (1800 687 626) to find out when service may be available.

 Other fibre provider (Adequately served) means the premises can already access fast broadband services through an existing fibre network.
-NBN Co will not over build this network.
 You can find out more by reading the Government's 'Adequately Served Policy'.
 Note that these network boundaries may be subject to change.